astramind-ai/BitMat/README.md

 # BitMat: Improving Ternary Matrix Multiplication with Triton

-## ⚠️ We're currently investigating as the method .to() seems not working, hold on tight while we're fixing it
+## ⚠️ We're currently investigating as the method .to() seems not working, hold on tight while we fix it

 ## 0️⃣1️⃣ Introduction